HMS Ajax (1809): Napoleonic Wars

 From 1846 until 1853 she was stationed as a guardship in Queenstown, now Cobh.
 She took part in the Crimean War 1853–1856.
 In 1854 she was involved in the Bombardment of Bomarsund, Finland.
 In 1858 she resumed guardship duties, this time in Kingstown, now Dún Laoghaire, where she remained until 1864 when she was decommissioned and broken up.

 Captain John McNeil Boyd R.N. was master of the Ajax while she was in Dún Laoghaire.
 On 8 February 1861 there was the worst storm in memory.
 29 ships were lost between Wicklow Head and Howth Head, all close to Dún Laoghaire.
 Boyd organised rescues, but he and five of his crew were lost.
 Fifteen surviving members of the Ajax crew were decorated for bravery and most were promoted.
 There are many memorials to Boyd and his men.
 On 3 December 1863.
 Ajax was driven ashore at Kingstown.
 She was refloated.

-It was announced in February 1864 that the Royal George would replace her as the Coast-guard ship at Devonport.
+It was announced in February 1864 that the Royal George would replace her as the Coast-guard ship at Kingstown.
+Ajax arrived at Devonport on 22 March, with her crew to be transferred to Royal George, and was decommissioned on 31 March.

 Fate

-She was broken up in 1864.
+Ajax was towed to Keyham basin on 28 February 1865 to be "cleared out", and then to Plymouth on 28 March for breaking up at Mr Marshall's yard.